Get a jump start now by creating an account with our simple online tool.

 Note: For students that receive a research assistantship, we will gather information at the end of your first year, upon return from summer break, and at the end of your second year.
 The information will be added to your degree audit.

-Harris students participate in a variety of policy competitions with the supervision and support of Ron Gibbs, Program Director, Policy Entrepreneurship and Competitions.
+Harris students participate in a variety of policy competitions with the supervision and support of Ron Gibbs, Program Director of Policy Entrepreneurship and Competitions.
 The competitions include:

 Note: If you participate in a policy competition and want to use that to fulfill the practical experience degree requirement complete the practical experience requirement form.